stanford-rc/globus.stanford.edu/server/install.md

   same vsys, if there are Globus endpoints in those other zones, they will need to be able to connect to you.

+  _If you are in the School of Medicine_, or your network firewall is controlled by MedIRT, when you submit your firewall request, tell them to use the "ssl application", not the "gridftp application".
+If MedIRT have any questions, ask them to refer to "SNOW incident INC00282086".

 If you use MyProxy OAuth, one more inbound port will be needed:

 * From _any IP address_ (in the `untrust` zone), to TCP port `443`.